Top of the page

 Rectal cancer occurs most often in people older than 50.
-As with other cancers, treatment works best when rectal cancer is found early.

 Rectal cancer usually grows very slowly.
 It usually takes years for the cancer to become large enough to cause symptoms.
 If the cancer is not removed and keeps growing, it eventually will invade and destroy nearby tissues and then spread farther, first to nearby lymph nodes.
 From there it may spread to other parts of the body.